nikolay-pshenichny/Resume/resume.md

 ###Objectives

-- Senior Software Engineer position in a motivated team working on interesting and complex projects.
+- Senior Software Engineer position in a motivated team working on interesting and complex projects;
-- Improve skills and learn new algorithms, methodologies and technologies.
+- Work on cutting edge technologies that will make the world a better place;

 ###Summary

 - Over eight years' experience developing software of different complexity and scope;
 - Strong problem solving and analytical skills;
-- Ability to quickly learn new languages;
+- Can pick up new technologies with little or no guidance;
+- Excellent communication skills;
+- Experience in delivering software to general availability and supporting it through multiple releases;
-- Experience in business requirements analysis;
+- Experience working with clients to elicit and analyze business requirements and processes;
-- Experience with development team management;
+- Experience in managing local and remote development teams;
 - Current Development using __.NET technology stack__;